Roger-Heathcote/flashcards/cards/css.md

     flex-grow: >1
     flex-shrink: >1

-## How do you set the default size of a flex-box item
+## How do you set the default length of a flex-box item along the primary axis

-    flex-basis: width
+    flex-basis: 10em;

 ## Explain the difference between `display: none` and `visibility: hidden`

     `visibility: hidden` reserves space in the layout, making it better for some animation effects.

+## How do you change which cursor appears over your element

+    cursor: pointer;